Nice to meet you.

 One method isn’t more important than another, it all depends on what your end-goal is when using BA.
 When you use these four types of analytics, your data can be cleaned, dissected, and absorbed in a way that makes it possible to create solutions for no matter what challenges your organization may face.

-1. Descriptive analytics: Interpretation of historical data and KPIs to identify trends and patterns.
+1. Descriptive analytics: Interpretation of historical data and key performance indicators (KPIs) to identify trends and patterns.
 This allows for a big picture look of what happened in the past and what is happening currently using data aggregation and data mining techniques.

 Many companies use descriptive analytics for a deeper look into the behavior of customers and how they can target marketing strategies to those customers.